BobdaFett/cs355_assignment3/README.txt

 was the correct way to keep track of the currently running Subs.
 In lieu of the ban on searching through the stack and cross-referencing pushed Sub names, I decided that a vector<Sub*> was the cleanest solution.

+I did add a NameRegistry class that keeps track of all the Sub names that were created.
+This made getting the Sub names slightly easier, and I defined some extra quality-of-life methods for logging.

 1) test_call_non_main()
     One of the rules for the Sub class is that the first called subprogram must be named "main_".
 This test defines two Subs - one named "main_" and one named "sub_".
 It then calls "sub_" as the first subprogram.
 This should fail, since